dataArtisans/flink-training-web/lessons/snapshots.md

 Flink uses a variant of the [Chandy-Lamport algorithm](https://en.wikipedia.org/wiki/Chandy-Lamport_algorithm) known as _asynchronous barrier snapshotting_.
 This mechanism is described in detail in the Apache Flink project's documentation ([link]({{site.docs}}/internals/stream_checkpointing.html)).

-Briefly though, when a task manager is instructed by the checkpoint coordinator (in the job manager) to begin a checkpoint, it has all of the sources record their offsets and insert numbered _checkpoint barriers_ into their streams.
+Briefly though, when a task manager is instructed by the checkpoint coordinator (part of the job manager) to begin a checkpoint, it has all of the sources record their offsets and insert numbered _checkpoint barriers_ into their streams.
 These barriers flow through the job graph, indicating the part of the stream before and after each checkpoint.

 ![checkpoint barriers are inserted into the streams]({{site.images}}/stream_barriers.svg)

-Checkpoint _n_ will contain the state of each operator resulting from having consumed **every event before checkpoint barrier _n_, and none of the events after it**.
+Checkpoint _n_ will contain the state of each operator that resulted from having consumed **every event before checkpoint barrier _n_, and none of the events after it**.

 As each operator in the job graph receives one of these barriers, it records its state.
 Operators with two input streams (such as a CoProcessFunction) perform _barrier alignment_ so that the snapshot will reflect the state resulting from consuming events from both input streams up to (but not past) both barriers.